Floffah/dsmptimeline/README.md

 # Dream SMP Timeline
 All streams/videos of the smp cut into a big timeline

+## Developers

+You may notice that some of the key dependencies like react, styled-components, etc are not installed.
+This **is** intentional.
+It is to reduce project size.
+The reason snowpack, typescript, and your IDE don't complain that these aren't installed is because in Snowpack's V3 update, it allows remote imports.
+This means it treeshakes what you are importing and copies type definitions to `.snowpack/.snowpack/types` (may change to a single `.snowpack` must be a bug) and replaces your imports with these remote urls in development and downloads them to the static build directory in production.
+Pretty smart right?
+Snowpack is amazing I love it.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):